 Take care of the amphibians

-One of the most important ideas to keep in mind in nature photography, is that the animal is always more important than any image.
+One of the most important premises to keep in mind in nature photography, is that the animal is always more important than any image.
 Amphibians require some care, because they are susceptible to contracting extremely aggressive infectious diseases, responsible for destroying populations or even species all over the world.
 One of the most known and dangerous is Chytridiomycosis.
 This disease is easily carried by humans, thus manipulation of amphibians should be avoided, especially by someone with little experience.

 In case you decide to do it, it is important to observe first the behaviour of the animal, because it can be searching for food or looking for a partner to mate.
 If one of these options happen to be true, let the animal alone.
 Don’t forget to sterilize your hands and all the objects that may come into contact with the amphibian.
 The time you take to photograph should also be as short as possible to avoid high stress levels and in the end you should always place the animals where you found them.